MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-per-app-access.md

 - Avoid overlapping app segments between Quick Access and Global Secure Access apps.
 - Tunneling traffic to Private Access destinations by IP address is supported only for IP ranges outside of the end-user device local subnet.
-- At this time, Private Access traffic can only be acquired with the Global Secure Access Client.
+- At this time, Private Access traffic can only be acquired with the Global Secure Access client.
 Remote networks can't be assigned to the Private access traffic forwarding profile.

 ## High level steps